 Anti-social behaviour and neighbour nuisance can cause considerable distress to residents and Saffron is committed to tackling this behaviour fairly and effectively.
-Saffron will take appropriate and proportionate action in dealing with disruptive tenants and other persons causing Anti Social Behaviour (ASB), nuisance or harassment in areas where we have homes, communal areas or in individual dwellings.
+Saffron will take appropriate and proportionate action in dealing with disruptive tenants and other persons causing Anti Social Behaviour (ASB), nuisance or harassment in areas where we have homes and communal areas or in individual dwellings.

 Your tenancy agreement – the legal contract between landlord and tenant – makes it clear that you are responsible for the conduct of all people (including children) living in or visiting your home.